-Past Commander-in-Chief Locke: It is now several years since the matter of securing a Congressional Charter has been under consideration matter of securing consideration. matter of securing a Congressional by the Commandery-in-Chief.
-I have been mixed up with it to quite a by the Commandery-in-Chief the last two years, have been classification by the Commandery-in-Chief.
-I have been thinked up with it to quite a considerable degree and, for the last two years, have been Chairman of that Committee.
-The other members of this Committee at the present time are General U. S. Grant, 3rd and General Amos A. Fries, both of
+Past Commander-m-Cl ief Locke: It is now several years a matter of securing a Congressional Charter has been under consideration matter of securing chief.
+I have been mixed up with it to automate a securing a consideration of the securing a consideration of the securing a construction of the security matter of securing a congression to been mixed up with it to quite a by the Commandery-in-Chief.
+I have been mixed up with it to quite a by the Commandery-in-Chier.
+I have been tinked up with it to quite a considerable degree and, for the last two years, have been Chairman of that Committee.
+The other mbers of this Committee at the present time are General U. S. Grant, 3rd and General Amos A. Fries, both of

-Such legislation as this always comes from the Judiciary Committee of the Senate or House.
-It was deemed advisable to bring it up first in the House-that is, have it originate there; by reason of the fact that Brother Fred Colwell, who has been a most capable Chairman of the Committee on Legislation has had such success in introduction of bills in this manner through the co-operation of Congressman Kenneth B. Keating
+Such legislation as this always comes from the Judiciary Committee of Such legislation as the second advisable to bring it up first in the Senate or House.
+It was deemed advisable to bring it up first in the House-that is, have it originate there; by reason of the fact that Brother House-that is, have it originate a most canable Chairman of the Fred Colwell, who has been a most capable Chairman of the Committee on Legislation has had such success in introduction of bills in this manner through the co-operation of Congressman Kenneth B. Keating

 During this past year, plans were formulated to present our legislation for a Congressional Charter to the present Congress.
 It happens that I live in the district represented in Congress by Chauncey W. Reed, who resides in West Chicago.
-Brother Reed, who is a member of Camp 100 in Illinois, and I have been close personal and political friends for thirtieve years.
+Brother Reed, who is a member of Com 100 in Illinois, and I have been close personal and political friends for only five years.
 He is a very capable attorney, and is now the Chairman of the Judiciary Committee in the House.
 One of the most active members of that Committee is Congressman Kenneth B. Keating, not a member of our Order, but one who is deeply interested in our work; and one who has spearheaded many bills in the House, upon the suggestion of Brother Fred Colwell.